lohedges/aabbcc/README.md

 inefficient (both in terms of memory footprint, and search speed).
 A good overview of the pros and cons of various neighbour finding algorithms can be found [here](http://hoomd-blue.readthedocs.io/en/stable/nlist.html).
+(Note that this only discusses the cost of _querying_ different data structures, not the additional overhead of building them, or maintaining them as objects move around.)

 In statistical physics, a common means of approximating a bulk (infinite) system is through the use of [periodic boundary conditions](https://en.wikipedia.org/wiki/Periodic_boundary_conditions).